 - nlags

 Integer.
-Number of lags in VAR equations.
+Number of lags in the VAR process.

 - factors_type